affinitydb/doc/pathSQL reference.md

   <code class='pathsql_snippet'>INSERT (prop2,prop3) VALUES(123 ,{123, 'test', 120, 534});</code>
   <code class='pathsql_snippet'>SELECT * WHERE prop3[3] = 534;</code>

-Internally, smaller collections are stored with a representation similar to an array (the type is ARRAY).
+Internally, smaller collections are stored with a representation similar to an array in one page.
-Larger collections are stored in the B-tree (the type becomes CNAVIGATOR), enabling enormous collections with fast retrieval of known eids.
-The transition between those two states is transparent, and applications should not assume that a collection will be stored as an ARRAY.
+Larger collections are stored in multiple pages with the B-tree, enabling enormous collections with fast retrieval of known eids.
+The transition between those two states is transparent, and applications should not assume in which internal format a collection will be stored.

 The transition between a scalar value and a collection is also designed to be relatively transparent (with a core query syntax that applies to both cases indifferently).